stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in P(T-1).
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-For each denomination, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the effective exchange rate for LUNA against that denomination for the following `VotePeriod` P(T+1).
+For each denomination, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the effective exchange rate for Luna against that denomination for the following `VotePeriod` P(T+1).

 Denominations receiving fewer than [`VoteThreshold`](#votethreshold) total voting power have their exchange rates deleted from the store, and no swaps can be made with it during P(T).